gjones/garethapdafydd/posts/designing-the-clickhouse-brand.md

 title: Designing the ClickHouse brand
 description: A brief summary of how I led the effort to rebrand ClickHouse.
 date: '2023-04-19'
 abstract: I don't often write about work achievements, but this one is special, so I'm making an exception.
-Last week at ClickHouse, we released a bold new brand that we believe represents the company and will serve as a strong foundation going forward.
+Last week at ClickHouse, we unveiled an exciting new brand identity, complete with vibrant colours, distinctive typography, and a brand-new website.
 ---

 I don't often write about work achievements, but this one is special, so I'm making an exception.
-Last week at ClickHouse, we released a bold new brand that we believe represents the company and will serve as a strong foundation going forward.
+Last week at ClickHouse, we unveiled an exciting new brand identity, complete with vibrant colours, distinctive typography, and a brand-new website.
+I wanted to take a moment to share a little bit about how we reached this milestone.

 *![The new ClickHouse brand colours](/assets/images/posts/ch-logo.gif "The new ClickHouse brand colours")*